 Email marketing is one of the most important marketing tools for companies: according to the study „Email marketing benchmark 2022“ by DDV Deutscher Dialogmarketing Verband e.V. and Absolit Dr. Schwarz Consulting, Waghäusel 99% make use of email marketing to get in touch with customers.
 Email marketing is also highly suitable for customer acquisition.
 Apart from lead generation, in B2B, customer acquisition refers to the targeted development of users to the transferral to sales: Lead Nurturing.

 Generally, lead nurturing means to approach a user continually at the right point in time, with the right channel and the right information in order to establish a relationship with him, which eventually will lead to a purchase.
-According to the “2012 B2B Marketing Benchmark Report” carried out by Marketing Sherpa, B2B companies using lead nurturing reach a 35% higher return on investment than companies, which do not use it.
+A study by forrester has shown that companies that ecxel at lead nurturing generate 50% more sales at 33% lower cost.
+Marketing Sherpa has found out that 79% oft he marketing leads don’t convert into sales leads due to a rather frequent absence of lead nurturing.
 According to a study by Gleanster, lead nurturing does not only increase the ROI but also the turnover, as well as the number of sales-suitable leads and improves the collaboration between sales and marketing.

 With lead nurturing, email marketing can show its full strength.
 Being the only digital marketing channel, email marketing allows you to engage in a completely individualised dialogue with each user, i.e. you can target him at the right point in time in his customer lifecycle with exactly the information, which matches his current requirements as well as increases his interest in completing a purchase.
 The lead nurturing process takes place completely individualised from the point of generating of user contacts to the transfer to the sales.